thortek/RESTAPIAssign/README.md

 #Tips
-- Don't change the port number.
-This will break the tests.
 - Use body-parser middleware to retrieve the post data.
 - Use ````npm start```` to start the server.
 This will use a command line tool called [nodemon](http://nodemon.io/).
 Nodemon will watch for changes in the project folder and restart the server **AUTOMATICALLY** when you save a file. ::smile::
 - Use ````npm test``` to run the tests.
 Make sure your server is running.